owlboy/greatpug-public/README.md

 * Fixed some mis-aligned colliders that were out of place.

 #### 06/01/18 (298)
-* Made some drawcall optimizations!
+* Made some draw call optimizations!
 * Made changes to the Object Respawing behavior to attempt to address lag when a new user joins the world.
 * Mixed Lights now are forced off when you are not in view of them.
 This is being done as a precaution because Occlusion Culling may not have been doing the job in all cases.
 * Rebuilt the shelves under the bar